Abstract

 Extract solution

 Once a solution is found for the LP problem, the solution is extracted.
-Binary variable x is the allocation matrix indicating the travel routes for all engineers.
+Binary variable x is the allocation matrix indicating the travel routes for all agents.

 as_tibble()